i05nagai/memorandum/language/english_speaking.md

 * tenant
     * a person who rents a room, a building, or land
     * For years, they were tenants on my father's propery
+* suspend
+    * stop
+        * to stop during an activity
+        * A person who is suspended from a job, school, or an activity is not allowed to be involved in it, usually as a punishment
+    * hang
+        * to hang down from sth
+        * the lights were suspended rom long chords
+    * I'm suspending judgement on the book I'm reading until I've finished it
+* intermediary
+    * sb who acts to arrange an agreement between people who are unwilling or unable to communicate directly
+    * act/serve as an intermediary between sb/sth and sb/sth
+    * an insurance/market/mortgage intermediary
+* pecuniary
+    * relating to money
+    * pecuniary interest/loss/benefit
+    * a pecuniary matter
+* consultation
+    * the act of exchanging information and opinions about sth in order to reach a better understanding of it or to make a cecision, or a meeting for this purpose
+        * We hope to work in cosultation with Congress on how the law should be interpreted
+    * A consultation is also a meeting with a doctor who is specially trained to give advice to you or other doctors about an illness or its treatment
+        * the consultation with the pathologist convinced me to have surgery right away
+    * a discussion with sb about sth that you are planning, in order to get their opinion or advice
+        * consultation with sb
+        * consultation document/paper
+* waiver
+    * a document that prevents or allows an action that is different from the usual thing
+    * If a sports player is on waivers he is leaving one team and joining another
+    * an agreement that you do not have to pay or obey sth
+        * We had to sign a waiver, giving up any rights to the land in the future.
+* pertain
+    * pertain to sth
+        * to relate to or have a connection with sth
+        * regulations pertaining to high-tech industries
+    * the law do not pertain to the abovementioned further registered professional licenses.
+* mediation
+    * the process by which sb tries to end a disagreement by helping the two sides to talk about and agree on a solution
+    * mediation service/process/talks
+    * mediation efforts/skills
+    * be in/enter mediation
+* arbitraction
+* abovementinoned

 ## disease/disorder